alanprv/alanprv.github.io/_posts/2017-06-11-sunday-poetry.markdown

 ---

-I see the fire.
+I see the fire,

 I see the flame.

 I see The Dream speaking my name.

-All death is in vain.
+You can tell he's a liar:

-All death is in vain?
+all death is in vain?

 Is the dimmed horizon just a devil that remains?